 AI, progress & app workflow

-A practical note on Why routine completion needs human judgment in the loop for a before-skincare pause where comfort matters more than intensity, written with realistic expectations and a specific next step.
+A practical note on Human judgment: routine completion for a before-skincare pause where comfort matters more than intensity, written with realistic expectations and a specific next step.

 Direct answer